grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/03 Dropped iterations.md

 ---

-Sometimes, a scenario can't run the expected number of iterations. k6 tracks this number in a counter metric, `dropped iterations`.
+Sometimes, a scenario can't run the expected number of iterations. k6 tracks the number of unsent iterations in a counter metric, `dropped iterations`.
 The number of dropped iterations can be valuable data when you debug executors or analyze results.

 Dropped iterations usually happen for one of two reasons: